Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Scaling Laws on Dataset Performance

-We illustrate these results in \cref{fig:theoretical-sc} where we show the theoretical error decay for the three dataset families considered above.
+\begin{boxprop} For a broad class of datasets $\{\mathcal{D}_1, \mathcal{D}_2\}$, the margin distribution satisfies $\lim_{m\rightarrow 0^+}p(m)\propto\frac{1}{\sqrt m}$.
+For an adversarial dataset $\mathcal{D}_3$, we have $\lim_{m\rightarrow 0^+}p(m)\propto m^{-n-1/2}$. \end{boxprop} In \cref{fig:theoretical-sc} (right), we show the established theoretical error decay for the three dataset families considered above.
 We observe power law scaling in both margin and error decay, consistent with what our theory predicts.
-As expected, the adversarial dataset $\mathcal{D}_3$ exhibits a faster convergence due to its favorable reweighting of low-confidence questions.
-To show that models also naturally have power-law scaling in margin, we sample up to $100$ questions from each dataset and apply a KDE to ``simulate" a continuous distribution.
-These synthetic datasets have margin distributions remarkably close to those observed for datasets $\mathcal{D}_1$ and $\mathcal{D}_2$.
-This suggests that our theoretical setup is realistic enough to provide insights about the performance of SC in real-world benchmarks.
+As expected, the adversarial dataset $\mathcal{D}_3$ exhibits faster convergence due to its favorable reweighting of low-confidence questions.

-\paragraph{Empirical results. } Finally, we provide a more nuanced illustration of the observed scaling law on real-world datasets in \cref{fig:full-scaling-laws}.
-We plot the true error rate across multiple-choice and free-response benchmarks with Llama-3.2-3B on GSM8K and Qwen-32B on GPQAdiamond across temperatures ranging from 0.4 to 1.
+\textbf{Empirical results.} Finally, we provide a more nuanced illustration of the observed scaling law on real-world datasets in \cref{fig:full-scaling-laws} (additional graphs are in \cref{app:dataset-scaling}).
+We plot the true error rate across multiple-choice and free-response benchmarks with Llama-3.2-3B on GSM8K and Qwen-32B on GPQA-Diamond across temperatures ranging from 0.4 to 1.
 In each plot and for each temperature, we report the slope of the scaling law as $\alpha$.
+We further examine the performance on the subsets of aligned questions (left) and misaligned questions (right), where the model, on average, provides a correct and incorrect answer, respectively.

-Our first observation is that for aligned questions (left), we have extremely strong power-law scaling, with weaker power-law scaling for misaligned questions.
-This can be attributed to the fact that \cref{thm:per-question-theorem} is not as strong for misaligned questions as mentioned in the proof.
+Our first observation is that for correct answers (left), we have extremely strong power-law scaling, with weaker power-law scaling for incorrect answers (middle).
+For full datasets (right), we combine both contributions from correct and incorrect answers.
+The full dataset plots show a consistent power-law scaling for free-response questions (top row), and a less monotonic scaling for multiple-choice questions (bottom row).

-For full datasets, we combine both contributions from both aligned and misaligned questions.
-In the case of free-response questions, we observe a consistent power-law scaling (top row).
-As for the multiple-choice questions, the behavior is often non-monotonic (bottom row).
-We hypothesize that this is because free-response questions distribute over many wrong answers, while multiple-choice questions concentrate on a few wrong answers, inflating the proportion of misaligned questions.
-The latter behavior is also well-aligned with the observations made by \citet{schaeffer2025predicting}, who showed that the test-time inference performance scaling in the case of multiple-choice tasks is difficult to predict. \citet{chen2024more} also reported that SC can even hurt performance in multiple-choice tasks as aligned questions converge to complete accuracy while misaligned questions converge to certain error or ties.
-Additional graphs are in \cref{app:dataset-scaling}.
+Our contributions for dataset-level performance are well-aligned with the empirical observations made by \citet{schaeffer2025predicting}, who showed that the test-time inference performance scaling in the case of multiple-choice tasks is difficult to predict.